Shadowstyler/iZettle/README.md

 # iZettle

-Plugin for Cordova
+Plugin for Cordova to use iZettle SDK in iOS

-Until I get the time, this is the quick install

-1. Add platform ios
-2. Build ios
-3. Follow the instructions on https://github.com/iZettle/sdk-ios
-4. add plugin
-5. Ready

-#Functions

-##Charge
-Perform a payment with an amount and a reference.

-	chargeAmount( apiKey, amount, currency, reference );
+You will need an API key issued by iZettle in order to use this plugin

+To Install:

+1. Follow https://github.com/iZettle/sdk-ios, recommend using CocoaPods to install iZettleSDK in ios directory in your Cordova project and then configuring bluetooth and location capabilities in xCode.

+2. Add Plugin using cordova plugin add

-- **apiKey**: The API key from iZettle
+# Setup your API key

+To begin using iZettle SDK run:

+	iZettle.startiZettleSDK('IZETTLE-API-KEY-GOES-HERE');

+**Only load this into your application once.**

+# Enforce user account

+To force useage of a sepcific iZettle account:

+	iZettle.enforcedUserAccount(iZettle-Account-Email);

+# Charge Amount

+To charge an amount through the iZettle reader:

+	iZettle.chargeAmount(Amount, "Currency Code", Reference, transactionSuccessful, transactionFailed);

-- **amount**: The amount to be charged in the logged in users currency.
+- **Amount**: The amount to be charged in the logged in users currency
-- **currency**: Only used for validation.
+- **Currency Code (Optional)**: Only used for validation.
 If the value of this parameter doesn't match the users currency the user will be notified and then logged out.
 For a complete list of valid currency codes, see [ISO 4217](http://www.xe.com/iso4217.php)
-- **reference**: The payment reference.
+- **Reference**: The payment reference.
 Used to identify an iZettle payment, used when retrieving payment information at a later time or performing a refund.
 Max length 128.
+- **transactionSuccessful**: Callback to be fired on transaction succeding
+- **transactionFailed**: Callback to be fired on transaction failing

+transactionSuccessful returns iZettlePaymentInfo object as seen in iZettle SDK documentation.

+# Refund Amount

+To refund an amount through the iZettle reader:

+	iZettle.refundAmount(Amount, Reference, Refund Reference, transactionSuccessful, transactionFailed);

+- **Amount**: The amount to be charged in the logged in users currency
+- **Reference**: The reference of the original payment used when chargeAmount was called.
+- **Refund Reference**: The refund reference.
+Used to identify an iZettle payment, used when retrieving payment information at a later time or performing a refund.
+Max length 128.
+- **transactionSuccessful**: Callback to be fired on transaction succeding
+- **transactionFailed**: Callback to be fired on transaction failing

+# Presenting Settings

+Present iZettle settings view.
+The user can switch account, access the iZettle FAQ, view card reader settings etc.

+	iZettle.presentSettingsFromViewController();

+# Abort Operation

+Attempt aborting the ongoing operation.
+Only use this if absolutely necessary.
+The state of the payment will be unknown to the user after this call.

+	iZettle.abortOperation();